austinhawthorne/nile-readiness-test/README.md

 - **scapy**: Used for OSPF packet sniffing and Geneve protocol testing
   - Version 2.4.3+ recommended for Geneve protocol support
+  - To install Scapy with Geneve support: `pip3 install scapy>=2.4.3`
+  - If you already have Scapy installed but are missing the Geneve module, you may need to upgrade: `pip3 install --upgrade scapy`
+  - On some systems (like Raspberry Pi), you might need to add `--break-system-packages` flag: `pip3 install --upgrade scapy --break-system-packages`
 - **dhcppython**: Used for DHCP relay testing (must be installed via pip3)
 - **socket**: Used for hostname resolution and SSL connectivity testing
 - **re**: Used for IP address validation